-This policy applies where the person adversely affected by an alleged incident of Bullying and Harassment is a College Employee and where the alleged incident occurred
+This policy applies where the person adversely affected by an alleged incident of Discrimination is a College Employee or Student and where the alleged incident occurred

-- a. on College Property, or - b. off College Property in connection with an event or activity sponsored, organized, led or required by the College, or - c. in other circumstances that may adversely affect the working environment at the College.
+- a. on College Property, - b. off College Property in connection with an event or activity sponsored, organized, led or required by the College, or - c. in other circumstances that may adversely affect the working or learning environments at the College, or the College's interests or reputation.